Will Mallet Finger Heal Without Surgery? Treatment

 Non-surgical treatment

 • If the finger is cut, clean the cut under running water for a few minutes.
 Then wrap the finger with clean gauze or a clean cloth.
-Apply a moderate amount of pressure to help stop any bleeding.
+Apply a amount of pressure to help stop any bleeding.

 • Apply ice to the injured finger joint to reduce swelling and tenderness.
 Wrap ice in a towel.
 Do not apply ice directly to your skin.
 A bag of frozen vegetables wrapped in a towel conforms nicely to the hand.